bfilipiuk/Particle-collisions/README.md

 ## Features

-- Simulates particle motion in a 2D space.
+- Simulates random-sized particles motion and collisions in a 2D space.
 - Code configurable simulation parameters.

 ## Technologies used